slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Intelligence is no longer the bottleneck.
 Ingenuity is."
 -- Sahil Lavingia [1989]*

+> *"Oh, this is an easy one.
+When people say a child is talented they mean he or she is a good learner.
+But a talented adult is a good do-er.
+High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for."
+-- hn@goatinaboat*

 > *"Intellectuals pride themselves on their intelligence but they’d be more intelligent if they prided themselves on their curiosity."
 -- x@g_s_bhogal*